Tesla assures Chinese car owners after auto show protest

-U.S. electric vehicle maker Tesla Inc (TSLA.O) told customers in China on Monday that problems with how the company addresses customer issues will be solved after a social media storm caused by a protest at the Shanghai auto show last week.
+BEIJING (Reuters) -U.S. electric vehicle maker Tesla Inc told customers in China on Monday that problems with how the company addresses customer issues will be solved after a social media storm caused by a protest at the Shanghai auto show last week.

 The incident got wide attention and Tesla apologised to Chinese consumers for not addressing a customer’s complaints in a timely way, and said it would launch a review of its service operations in the world’s biggest auto market.